HBO Max kills HBO Go, a shot at Roku and Fire TV with you in the crossfire

 Unfortunately for customers like you, nobody appears to be budging.

-Even as HBO Go's expiration date approach, HBO Max said late Thursday that it has nothing new to share about the negotiations.
+Even as HBO Go's expiration date approached, HBO Max said late Thursday that it had nothing new to share about the negotiations.
 "We continue to work hard to reach agreements with the few outstanding distribution partners left to bring all of HBO Max to customers on platforms," a spokeswoman said.
 Previously, HBO Max said it has apps for Roku and Fire TV ready to go; the only thing keeping you from using them are these deals.

 Roku didn't comment on the status of talks, and Amazon didn't respond to a message seeking comment.